FazioD/TheMappProject/README.md

 # TheMappProject

-Training exercise for location based applications using Google maps focusing on adding multiple markers and zooming.
+Training exercise for location based applications using Google maps.
+Primarily focusing on adding multiple markers and zooming functionality on the different locations.